BigBiff-hub/BigBiff-hub/README.md

-- 👋 Hi, I’m @BigBiff-hub
+- 👋 Hi, I’m Niall Hearne
 - 👀 I’m interested in python coding
-- 🌱 I’m currently learning python, currently in Electronic and computer engineering in UL
+- 🌱 I’m currently learning python, currently in Electronic and computer engineering in UL witha focus on computer engineering
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me niallhearne99@gmail.com